Steven Raichlen: Early life

 Raichlen was born in Nagoya, Japan.
-He grew up in Baltimore, Maryland, US.
+He grew up in Baltimore, Maryland, in the United States.
 He is Jewish.

 Education

 In 1975, Raichlen earned a Bachelor of Arts in French literature from Reed College.
 He received a Thomas J. Watson Foundation Fellowship to study medieval cooking in Europe, and was offered a Fulbright Scholarship to study comparative literature.
 He trained at Le Cordon Bleu and La Varenne cooking schools in Paris.

 Writing

 Since 1998, Raichlen's books have focused on the culture and practice of global grilling.
 His 31 books include The Barbecue Bible (1998, revised in 2008), How to Grill (2001), BBQ USA, Healthy Latin Cooking, Project Smoke and Project Fire.
 His books have been translated into 17 languages.
 Raichlen also wrote Planet Barbecue!, the story of his travels to more than 50 countries in search of the best barbecue, published by Workman Publishing in 2010.

 Raichlen has written for The New York Times, National Geographic Traveler, Food & Wine, Bon Appétit and Esquire magazines.

 Raichlen has been known to further careers of barbecue pitmasters thanks to his writing, including Wayne Mark Schafer, of Baltimore's Pit Beef fame Big Fat Daddy's, who was featured in Raichlen's NY Times article and 425 Fiery Recipes book.

 In 2012, he released his first novel, Island Apart, about a Chappaquiddick hermit's developing relationship with a cancer patient.